dulce-magloz/datasciencecoursera/README.md

 # datasciencecoursera
-This is the data science coursera repo
+This is the data science coursera repo.